CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-refactoring-goals.md

 trust/confidence in your abilities is something you build slowly.

 So I played it somewhat safe (I'm sure certain people would disagree with this assertion however), discussing changes I thought could be made over months, until one day, it was the day.
-I was given the opportunity to refactor some of the code to be "my way" - or not really "my way", but an improvement over the current implementation.
+I was given the opportunity to refactor some code to be "my way" - or not really "my way", but an improvement over the current implementation.
 A clearly better implementation at that.

 ## When to refactor?